Endoscopic Retrograde Cholangiopancreatography (ERCP)

 Endoscopic Retrograde Cholangiopancreatography (ERCP) is an advanced medical procedure that combines endoscopy and X-ray imaging to diagnose and treat conditions affecting the bile ducts, pancreas, and gallbladder.

 During ERCP, a thin, flexible tube called an endoscope is gently passed through the mouth into the duodenum (the first part of the small intestine).
-A small camera attached to the endoscope helps the doctor locate the bile ducts and pancreatic ducts.
+A small camera attached to the endoscope helps the doctor locate the ampulla through which bile ducts and pancreatic ducts drain into duodenum

 At Daya General Hospital, Thrissur, our experienced gastroenterologists perform ERCP with precision and care, ensuring accurate diagnosis and effective treatment.